7 Best Kubernetes Observability Tools in 2026 (Tested & Compared)

 What is the difference between Kubernetes monitoring and observability?

-What is the best tool for Kubernetes monitoring?
+What is the best Kubernetes observability tool?

-How do I monitor a Kubernetes cluster?
+How do I implement Kubernetes observability?

-Is Prometheus enough for Kubernetes monitoring?
+Is Prometheus enough for Kubernetes observability?

 What is the difference between Datadog and Prometheus for Kubernetes?